terchris/urbalurba-db/README.md

 ## Installation

-When running the urbalurba-db we do this from the folder named urbalurba_containers.
+When running the urbalurba-db we do this from the folder named urbalurba-containers.
 On dag the folder is /home/terchris/urbalurba-containers on mac it is /Users/tec/learn/urbalurba2023/urbalurba-containers

 In urbalurba_containers clone the repository